 Click below to read the AHH piece:

 Earlier this year, matters began to sour with Chief Keef, his camp and the bosses at Interscope.
 Our source maintains Interscope began to “subtly disassociate” itself from the 19-year-old rapper after he had a series of legal cases sprout up in 2013 and 2014, ranging from lawsuits to drug offenses.
-He also went into rehab for an addiction to lean, an illegal drink that mixes promethazine and codeine.
+He also went into Private Rehab for an addiction to lean, an illegal drink that mixes promethazine and codeine.
 A March 2014 shoot out in Chicago, which authorities linked Keef to, allegedly further damaged the relationship with Interscope.

 After that, the Chicago rapper relocated to Los Angeles in a new mansion this past summer in an effort to change the energy surrounding his life.
 The move not only got him away from his troubled roots in Chicago, but much closer to his label.
 This is where sources say the tension intensified.